Formal plethories: Functors which are filtered colimits of representable functors

 \subsection{Two-algebra}

+Throughout this paper, we deal with closed symmetric monoidal categories, categories enriched over them, possibly tensored and cotensored, and categories that have a monoidal structure on top of that.
+To keep language under control, I will give these notions $2$-names that I find quite mnemonic.

 \begin{defn} A \emph{$2$-ring} is a bicomplete closed symmetric monoidal category.
-If $(\V,\otimes,I)$ is a $2$-ring, define a \emph{left $2$-module} over $\V$ to be a category $\C$ which is enriched and tensored over $\V$ and which has all colimits.
-A \emph{right $2$-module} over $\V$ is a category $\C$ which is enriched and cotensored over $\V$ with all limits.
-A \emph{$2$-bimodule} is a category $\C$ which is both a left and a right $2$-module with respect to the same enrichment. \end{defn}
+A category $\C$ enriched over a $2$-ring $(\V,\otimes,I)$ is a \emph{left $2$-module} if it is tensored over $\V$, a \emph{right $2$-module} if it is cotensored over $\V$, and a \emph{$2$-bimodule} if it is both. \end{defn}

 \begin{notation} We will typically denote the internal hom object of a $2$-ring by $\V(X,Y)$ and the enrichment of a $2$-module by $\C(X,Y)$.
 We will use the symbol $\otimes$ for the symmetric monoidal structure of $\V$, $\indprotensor$ for the left module structure of $\C$ over $\V$, and $\hom(-,-)$ for the right module structure of $\C$ over $\V$. \end{notation}